luisDVA/annotater/README.md

-These are the possible annotations, which can be added to character strings (with one line per element), or applied to .R or .Rmd files in RStudio through their correspondng addins.
+These are the possible annotations, which can be added to character strings (with one line per element), or applied to .R or .Rmd files in RStudio through their corresponding addins.

 ``` r
 library(annotater)